 You see that brooches created a boatneck opening for the dress.
 I think it looks nice, right?

 Now let’s make it even nicer and hide the raw edges.

 For this, stretch the fabric and you will see that the raw edges curl – I think this is better than finishing the raw edge with the sewing machine.

 Also, I recommend using a belt around your waistline to hide the plain seam and make your waist look smaller.

 I think this dress that I made without a pattern looks pretty and it was so fast and fun to make.
 It took me less than an hour.
 This is a super simple project that even a beginner sewist can make without worrying about patterns.

-So I decided to make another one just to see how it will go with different fabric (the orange fabric is cotton knit jersey).
+So I decided to make another one just to see how it will go with different fabrics (the orange fabric is a cotton knit jersey).